Biden vows to finish Kabul evacuation, avenge US deaths

 Biden said U.S. military commanders in Afghanistan had told him it is important to complete the evacuation mission.
 “And we will,” he said.
 “We will not be deterred by terrorists.”

-Indeed, Gen. McKenzie, who is overseeing the evacuation operation from his Florida headquarters, told a Pentagon news conference shortly before Biden spoke, “Let me be clear, while we are saddened by the loss of life, both U.S. and Afghan, we are continuing to execute the mission,.”
-He said there were about 5,000 evacuees on the airfield Thursday awaiting flights.
+Indeed, McKenzie, told a Pentagon news conference shortly before Biden spoke, “Let me be clear, while we are saddened by the loss of life, both U.S. and Afghan, we are continuing to execute the mission."

-As many as 1,000 Americans and many more Afghans are still struggling to get out of Kabul.

 McKenzie said 12 U.S. service members had been killed and 15 were wounded.
 Later, his spokesman, Capt.
 William Urban, said the toll had risen to 13 dead and 18 wounded.
 Urban said the wounded were being evacuated from Afghanistan aboard Air Force C-17 transport planes equipped with surgical units.